weefyeet/Coded-Guide-to-AI/Natural Language Processing/Bag-of-Words.md

 The loss of context and order in the vector space lends its nature to the name "bag-of-words" model, where ordered sentences wtih context are jumbled into the unordered space.

-BAG OF N GRAMS
+**BAG OF N GRAMS** <br>
 When the occurrence of particular strings of tokens is important, complete tokenization into the standard bag-of-words model cannot capture the frequency due to loss of order, and thus any context associated with repeated phrases is also lost.
 However, modifications of the bag-of-words model can address these issues by considering entire phrases as tokens.
 These exntensions can be classified by phrase size as a "bag of n-grams" model, where n denotes the token length of phrases.
 Note that phrases are defined as consective, ordered sequences of tokens, which means context is preserved within the n-grams.
 Let's use Group A as an example once more:

 - Unigram: n = 1 (phrase of token length n = 1)
 - Bigram: n = 2
 - Trigram: n = 3 and so on

-Starting with phrases of size n = 2, each sentence in Group A can be broken down into bigrams.
+Starting with phrases of size n = 2, each sentence in Group A can be broken down into bigrams:
 - "these are cats" --> ["these are", "are cats"] --> [1, 1]
 - "these are dogs" --> ["these are", "are dogs"] --> [1, 1]
 - "cats are not dogs" --> ["cats are", "are not", "not dogs"] --> [1, 1, 1]